 Why it’s a problem:

-- Reddit’s HTML structure changes constantly (breaking your parser)
+- Reddit’s HTML structure changes constantly, breaking parsers without warning

 - Reddit detects scraping patterns and returns CAPTCHAs or blocks IPs